 In my own personal circle, the 2001 Seattle Mariners were just such a team.
 Filled with good, but certainly not great, players the team bonded remarkably, and went on a season-long roll.
 They ended the year tying the record for the most wins in a season by any major league team (and then collapsed in the playoffs, as Seattle teams are required to do).

 I had the pleasure of working that year with Jay Buhner, a former member of the team, and then part-time commentator for the club.
 He told of a team that was just a delight to be around.
 All of the players supported one another, they were all quite humble and “aw-shucks” about their winning streak, and they simply went out every day expecting to win.
-Success bred success, the more they won, the more they thought they should win.
+Success lead to success, the more they won, the more they thought they should win.
 They beat incredible teams (including the Yankees) by playing “small ball”, by simply assembling good performances from every member of the team.
 The year included very few “walk-off” home runs, very few dramatic and heroic efforts, just consist performances from a very good team.

 People tell me that’s what we’re seeing this year from the Detroit Tigers.
 I remember them from 1984, when we lived nearby, a year that Sparky Anderson lead them to a world championship.
 They were this way as well.
 Just a group of above average players who became a great team.
 I guess they’re doing it again this year.